uwuCaitlin/uwuCaitlin/README.md

 _The Video Editing Service for You_

-## Caitlin's Video Editing Service
+## Caitlin's Video Editing Service!

 Caitlin's Video Editing Service is a relatively _new_ business, originating at the beginning of 2022.
 We may be a new business, but that doesn't stop us from having we will have the experience necessary to be ready for you to have the perfect video for you.